chukwuk/chukwuk.github.io/_blogs/CUDA_streams/index.md

 Time for asynchronous V2 transfer and execute (ms): 3936.488770 milliseconds
 ```

+## Conclusion.

+The blog post discussed the application of CUDA streams for kernel implementation for summation of 2D array along the rows.

 ## References
 * [How to Overlap Data Transfers in CUDA C/C++](https://developer.nvidia.com/blog/how-overlap-data-transfers-cuda-cc/)
 * [CUDA Streams and Concurrency](https://developer.download.nvidia.com/CUDA/training/StreamsAndConcurrencyWebinar.pdf)